HiPERCAM/hipercam/docs/reduction.rst

 Bias frames can be quickly taken with |hiper|.
 All dome lights should be off, the focal plane slide should be in to block light, and ideally the telescope mirrors closed.
-Bias frames should be taken in clear mode with the shortest possible exposures to minimize the time spent accumulating photons.
+Bias frames should be taken in clear mode with the shortest possible exposures to minimise the time spent accumulating photons.

 We standardly take 50 or 100 bias exposures.
 These can be combined by averaging pixel-by-pixel with rejection of outliers to remove cosmic rays, or